high-voltage/wearfinder/README.md

 In the next prompt, enter the number infront of the item name and you will receive the wear value.

-If you chose to enter a Item ID, the program will give you its wear value directly.
+If you chose to enter a specific Item ID, the program will give you its wear value directly.

 Notes: